 Our Unbabel Community is committed to promoting talent.
 It is part of our mission to help our editors develop and progress in their role.
 That's why we carefully select community members based on performance and engagement to unlock access to reviews.

-The Senior role
+The Reviewer role

-It's a Senior's job to revise the post-edition portion of the text, and not only proofread it.
+It's a reviewer's job to revise the post-edition portion of the text, and not only proofread it.
 A review is the revision of a translation as fit for the agreed purpose by comparing the source and target texts and making corrections where necessary, as opposed to proofreading where the focus is on the target text and detecting errors (target language errors and not necessarily translation errors).

 Terminology compliance: make sure customer and domain specific terms are translated properly.
 This may or may not be part of the glossary.
-One of the main responsibilities of a Senior Editor is to ensure all terminology is correct, even when there are no glossaries for it.
+One of the main responsibilities of a reviewer is to ensure all terminology is correct, even when there are no glossaries for it.
 That’s a major difference to the tasks.
 To achieve this, we recommend doing some research on the customer website in order to understand the current terminology you should be using.

 Fluency: It’s crucial to achieve a fluent, native-sounding translation by adapting the message for the target language audience.
 Reviews are the final step before that text goes to a client and, in many cases, will be put directly onto their website.
-As it will have been edited by many different editors before it reaches the Senior Editor, it's really important that when the review is completed it's of the highest possible quality.
+As it will have been edited by many different editors before it reaches the reviewer, it's really important that when the review is completed it's of the highest possible quality.

 Step back from the structure and wording of the source text, get rid of unnecessary repetitions, and look out for false friends.
 Part of fluency is also spotting any stylistic, spelling or punctuation mistakes that might have been missed in the human post-editing stage.

-Consistency: Since each segment was edited by different editors, the Senior must ensure that there is consistency across segments (this may relate to how words are translated, or style).
+Consistency: Since each segment was edited by different editors, the reviewer must ensure that there is consistency across segments (this may relate to how words are translated, or style).
 For example, if the word email appears in three different segments, it should be translated in the same way.

-As we require the freelancer to have actively worked at least six months on the platform to be promoted, we expect the Senior to have advanced knowledge in editing all types of content uploaded by our clients (customer service, marketing, legal, gaming, travel and hospitality, and finance).
+As we require the freelancer to have actively worked at least six months on the platform to be promoted, we expect the reviewer to have advanced knowledge in editing all types of content uploaded by our clients (customer service, marketing, legal, gaming, travel and hospitality, and finance).

 - Independent and/or proficient language level (source and target languages);